thriveweb/davis-legal/content/pages/faq.md

       application.
     title: Are discussions with barristers confidential?
   - content: >-
-      Rob is concerned about the impacts of his business on the environment.
+      Rob beleives that we should all take personal responsibility for, and action to mitigate, the impact of our activity on the environment.

-      He strives to minimise the impact of his professional business activity as
+      For this reason he strives to minimise negative environmental impacts from his professional activity as follows:
-      follows:

       * 100% of the energy needs of rob's chambers are provided by solar energy